cakephp/docs/en/development/testing.rst

     If you are running tests that interact with the session it's generally a good idea to use the ``--stderr`` option.
 This will fix issues with tests failing because of headers_sent warnings.

-.. versionchanged:: 2.1
-    The ``test`` shell was added in 2.1.
-The 2.0 ``testsuite`` shell is still available but the new syntax is preferred.

 You can also run ``test`` shell in the project root directory.
 This shows you a full list of all the tests that you currently have.
 You can then freely